Maroon Ayoub was still in bed when he received a message from an online friend who went by the username "Menhaz."

 The members of the Perfect World Void (PWV) community had engaged with the Menhaz account for a long time, some for over half a decade.
 Several players who spoke to VICE considered him a good friend, and they played and conversed online almost every day.

-They knew a bit about him: he was a Canadian who said he was attending university, he loved gaming, and often he would be playing when they logged in and still going at it when they logged off.
+They knew a bit about him: He was a Canadian who said he was attending college, he loved gaming, and often he would be playing when they logged in and still going at it when they logged off.
 The person they only knew as "Menhaz" played as an elf priest in the game, a class known to be good at both supporting and offensive capabilities.
 Players who spent time with him said he enjoyed taking on other players in one-on-one battles.

 "When he started saying he would kill his family, I think most people like me just thought of it as another weird dark joke."